krixlion/dev-forum_article/README.md

 Currently there are `stage` and `dev` overlays available and include any needed resources and configs.

-Use `make` to apply manifests for dev_forum-auth and needed DBs for either dev or stage environment.
+Use `make` to apply manifests for dev_forum-article and needed DBs for either dev or stage environment.
 ```shell
 make k8s-run overlay=<dev/stage>
 ```